-Your health care provider may have told you that you need to give up tobacco.
+Your healthcare provider may have told you that you need to give up tobacco.
 Only you can decide if and when you are ready to quit.
 Quitting is hard to do.
 But the benefits will be worth it.
 When you decide to quit, come up with a plan that’s right for you.
-Discuss your plan with your health care provider.
-And talk to your health care provider about medications to help you quit.
+Discuss your plan with your healthcare provider.
+And talk to your provider about medicines to help you quit.

 Line up support

 To quit smoking, you’ll need a plan and some help.
 Pick a date within the next 2 to 4 weeks to quit.
 Use the time between now and that date to arrange for support.